TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Question: I am still at college/university – can I apply?

-Answer: If your course finishes before January 2019 then you can apply.
-You cannot be in full time education when the role starts in January.
+Answer: Unfortunately, you cannot be in full time education when the role starts.

-Question: I am not at college/university now – but am starting or thinking of starting in Autumn 2019, can I still apply?
+Question: I am not at college/university now – but am starting or thinking of starting, can I still apply?

-Answer: No. You must be available to continue working full time until November 2019, so if you will be studying full-time, you can’t apply until your final year.
-If your application is successful and we subsequently discover you are planning to be in full-time education in Autumn 2019, we will revoke your offer.
+Answer: No. You must be available to continue working full time during the duration of the traineeship, so if you will be studying full-time, you can’t apply until your final year.
+If your application is successful and we subsequently discover you are planning to be in full-time education, we will revoke your offer.

 Question: I want to be a presenter/actor – will rad help?